whitewhale/LWGalleries/README.md

     $_LW->REGISTERED_WIDGETS['galleries']['custom']['inline_width']=420; // default width of inline gallery images (default: 300)

+Clicking a link to a gallery details page opens the gallery on a separate page (which needs styling).

-If you prefer to open **all** galleries fullscreen, instead of showing a gallery details page, add the gallery-links script to your theme:
+If you wish to avoid this and **always** show galleries in a fullscreen overlay, add this script to your theme:

     /www/_ingredients/themes/global/scripts/gallery-links.js